banerjee-ishita123/Cancer-Prediction-a-deep-learning-project/README.md

 # workflow
-Update config.yaml
+1.Update config.yaml
-Update params.yaml
+2.Update params.yaml
-Update the entity
+3.Update the entity
-Update the configuration manager in src config
+4.Update the configuration manager in src config 5.Update the components
-Update the components
-Update the pipeline
+6.Update the pipeline
-Update the main.py
+7.Update the main.py
-Update the dvc.yaml
+8.Update the dvc.yaml

 ## create virtual enviroment
 ```bash